 You need minimum spices like onion, garlic, ginger, tomato, and whole garam masala or black pepper.
 Any part of the chicken, leg, thigh, or wings, will do for this dish.
 Carrots, green papaya, and potatoes are a great combination.

 It enhances the flavor of the stew and is healthy too.

-Best for kids and suitable for Senior citizen’s stomachs too.
+It is best for kids and suitable for Senior citizens’ stomachs too.